 monitor things which don’t get to Wavefront!

 I don’t need to do that now, because the proxy reports back counts

 of points received, sent, and blocked, so I can tell Wavefront

-points. form when I was developing the Ruby
+points. form when I was working on the Ruby

 Wiring your logging into Wavefront is still a great idea though.
 At